 Charging speed is rated in kW and battery capacity in kWh.
 For example, a 7kW charger takes 10 hours to recharge a 70kWh battery.
-In practice, the times vary slightly because a little energy is lost to heat, and the last 10% or so of a battery is charged less quickly to preserve battery health.
+In practice, the times vary slightly because a little energy is lost to heat, and the last 10% or so of a battery is charged slowly to preserve battery health.
 This trail-off is noticeable when using fast charging stations.

-28 Vector diagrams for the sockets available commons.wikimedia.org/wiki/EV_Charger_Gallery where can I charge?
+29 Vector diagrams for the sockets available commons.wikimedia.org/wiki/EV_Charger_Gallery

-29 See "charging point connectors' under www.nzta.govt.nz/ev
+30 See "charging point connectors' under www.nzta.govt.nz/ev